FirebirdSQL/jaybird/src/documentation/faq.md

 connection pool.

-If your application is built on a Java EE application server, we suggest you use the connection pooling provided by the application server.
-Either through the resource-adapter of the JCA implementation of Jaybird, or using the `java.sql.ConnectionPoolDataSource` implementation `org.firebirdsql.ds.FBConnectionPoolDataSource`.
+If your application is built on a Java EE application server, we suggest you use the connection pooling provided by the application server using the `javax.sql.ConnectionPoolDataSource` implementation `org.firebirdsql.ds.FBConnectionPoolDataSource`, or using the `javax.sql.XADataSource` implementation `org.firebirdsql.ds.FBXADataSource`.

 If you develop standalone applications, or you use an application server without connection pooling, we suggest you use third-party libraries like: